Huaian Jiangsu, China Travel Guide

 Huaiyang cuisine is delightful year-round.
 However, fresh seasonal ingredients, specifically river and lake seafood, often peak in spring and autumn, offering the freshest flavors.

-Museums and historical halls are comfortable environments regardless of the season.
+Museums and historical halls are pleasant environments regardless of the season.

 Visit places like the Zhou Enlai Memorial Hall any time at all of year.

-These sites are good options during the hot, humid summer or the cold winter months.
+These sites are good options during the hot, humid in the summer or the cold winter months.

 Engage with Huaian's rich history and culture indoors comfortably.

-Consider specific dates for local festivals, which often happen during spring or autumn for unique experiences.
+Consider specific dates for local festivals, which often happen during spring or autumn for one-of-a-kind activities.

 Most foreign nationals must obtain a visa before arrival in China.